haileytapia/portfolio/VarianceChartDomo.md

 ## Power variance charts

 A variance chart requires a `Date` field and an `Actual` value.
-Although not required, a `Target` value is key to emphasizing the power of the chart.
+A `Target` value is optional, but it can highlight how much each value varies from the target.
 For information about value, category, and series data, see our article about [Understanding Chart Data](https://domo-support.domo.com/s/article/360043428693?language=en_US).

 In Analyzer, you can choose the columns containing the data for your variance chart.
 For more information about choosing data columns, see our article about [Applying DataSet Columns to Your Chart](https://domo-support.domo.com/s/article/360043428713?language=en_US).